Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 What I found was that these schools maintain the intrinsic motivation of their students across the years, which is consistent with just a couple of other studies of engagement in similarly alternative schools.

-This means they expend much less energy getting students activated for making productive use of the instruction they receive.
+This means the instructors expend much less energy getting students activated for making productive use of the instruction they receive.

 Putting it this way makes an important distinction between productive and unproductive instructional collisions.